ivank/calendar-todo/README.md

 ![Screenshot](/screenshot.png)

 You can login and play around at [calendar-todo.ikerin.com](https://calendar-todo.ikerin.com).
-Will require a newish browers with passkeys (passwordless) support.
+Will require a newish brower with passkeys (passwordless) support.

 ## Breakdown